Skip to main content

 April 11, 2025

-2025.04.11 Reported: New Jersey AUSA investigates Governor and AG over noncooperation policy - NYT
+2025.04.11 Reported: New Jersey AUSA investigates Governor and AG over noncooperation policy - New York Times

 The New York Times reports that Alina Habba, interim U.S. Attorney for New Jersey, is investigating New Jersey Governor Phil Murphy and Attorney General Matt Platkin over their statewide Immigrant Trust Directive, which took effect in 2019 and limits the types of voluntary assistance the police, prosecutors, and correction officers may provide federal immigration authorities.
 Habba warned during an interview that anyone who "gets 'in the way'" of federal deportation efforts could face charges of obstruction and concealment.